Adetutu777/encode-hackathon/README.md

 ## Project Title: chainWrite

-## chainWrite is a social media blogging Dapp deployed on Polygon Mumbai & integrated with lens protocol, LivePeer.
+## chainWrite is a social media blogging Dapp deployed on Polygon Mumbai & integrated with lens protocol, LivePeer and Push protocol.

 <!-- You can read more about the following framework below -->